 If the Group loses control over a subsidiary, it derecognises the related assets (including goodwill), liabilities, non-controlling interest and other components of equity, while any resultant gain or loss is recognised in profit or loss.
-Any investment retained is recognised at fair value.
+Any investment retained is initially recognised at fair value.

 Additionally, on 23 October 2018, the Board of Directors approved an employee share award scheme under which shares may be awarded to employees of the Group in accordance with the related terms and conditions of the scheme.
-Pursuant to the rules of the employee share award scheme, the Group has set up a Trust for the purpose of administering the employee share award scheme and holding the awarded shares before they vest (the "Trust").
-As the Group has control over the Trust, the Directors of the Company consider that it is appropriate to consolidate the Trust within the Group.
+Pursuant to the rules of the employee share award scheme, the Group has set up a trust for the purpose of administering the employee share award scheme and holding the awarded shares before they vest (the "Trust").
+As the Group has control over the Trust, it consolidates the Trust within the Group.